 Students must be undertaking an Honours degree with The University of Adelaide, Flinders University or University of South Australia in the following priority areas for the Trust:

 - Agriculture and food production

 A panel with representatives from the Playford Trust will make the final selection.
 The panel’s decision will be based on an assessment of the following:

-- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State resulting from their studies.
+- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are otherwise likely to provide a benefit to the State.

 - Students are high achievers with an excellent undergraduate academic record.

 - Students are of good character with preference given to students who display leadership potential.

 The Trust will consider students moving on to a PhD program in the following year or those undertaking a MPhil, provided their study is in a priority area for the Trust.

 The Trust will also consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
 In such instances, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in their chosen field.